liangjiubujiu/CTooth/benchmark/readme.md

 ## Method analysis

-If you want to compare your method with the other classical medical segmentation methods I mentioned in the CTooth paper, you can download them ([copied from a solid GitHub repository] (https://github.com/black0017/MedicalZooPytorch))in this dir and put them on your method package.
+If you want to compare your method with the other classical medical segmentation methods I mentioned in the CTooth paper, you can download them ([copied from a solid GitHub repository](https://github.com/black0017/MedicalZooPytorch))in this dir and put them on your method package.